talon-one/TalonOneJavaSdk/docs/ManagementApi.md

     ManagementApi apiInstance = new ManagementApi(defaultClient);
     Integer loyaltyProgramId = 56; // Integer | Identifier of the card-based loyalty program containing the loyalty card.
 You can get the ID with the [List loyalty programs](https://docs.talon.one/management-api#tag/Loyalty/operation/getLoyaltyPrograms) endpoint.
-    Integer pageSize = 1000; // Integer | The number of items in this response.
+    Integer pageSize = 1000; // Integer | The number of items in the response.
     Integer skip = 56; // Integer | The number of items to skip when paging through large result sets.
     String sort = "sort_example"; // String | The field by which results should be sorted.
 By default, results are sorted in ascending order.
 To sort them in descending order, prefix the field name with `-`.  **Note:** This parameter works only with numeric fields.
     String identifier = "identifier_example"; // String | Optional query parameter to search cards by identifier.
     Integer profileId = 56; // Integer | Filter by the profile ID.
     try {
-      InlineResponse20014 result = apiInstance.getLoyaltyCards(loyaltyProgramId, pageSize, skip, sort, identifier, profileId);
+      InlineResponse20015 result = apiInstance.getLoyaltyCards(loyaltyProgramId, pageSize, skip, sort, identifier, profileId);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling ManagementApi#getLoyaltyCards");